flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 for each month is extracted separately from the corresponding vintage.

-The testing is performed later by performing a batch transform job with the best candidate model to obtain the predictions.
+The testing is performed later by performing a batch transform job with the best candidate model to generate the test set predictions.

 .. warning::